-1. Press for designation of Minke whale MPAs in the Sea of the Hebrides and in the southern Moray Firth.
+Press for the implementation of effective management measures for the minke whale Marine Protected Areas in the Sea of the Hebrides and Southern Trench, Moray Firth.

 Support long-term monitoring and research to meet the requirements of the Habitats Directive Article 11, and provide the evidence needed to inform conservation and management decisions.

 Support research efforts to better understand minke whale distribution and habitat use, behaviour and threats (i.e. underwater noise, entanglement, climate change).

 Support the implementation of the Scottish Biodiversity Strategy; specifically:

 - Expand Scottish marine protected areas by 30% by 2030

 - Increase the number of sites in Scotland’s Marine Protected Area network with specific fisheries management measures, and designate at least 10% of Scotland’s seas as Highly Protected Marine Areas